 The main point of artwork approval is to ensure that the end product meets expectations and is executed according to the brief.
 Surely, there may be some changes on the way since the design is a creative industry.
 However, the ultimate goal remains the same: to make the design perform according to its function.
 If it’s a branding design — attract new customers and make them remember you, if it’s a packaging design — provide a useful and stylish cover for your product that will also protect it.

-The most essential point I am trying to make is this: everything in the design industry needs to serve a purpose so that the design itself can solve a business problem of the client.
+The most essential point I am trying to make is this: everything in the design industry needs to serve a purpose.
+Imagine you’re writing, say, arts & humanities essay for a college project: to provide a good analysis of your topic, you would need to use specific examples and arguments.
+Design approval follows a similar path of arguments and why-questions so that the design itself could solve a business problem of the client.
 And if you need help with making sure this is the case in your projects, we know just the tool to use.

 7 Mistakes of Artwork Approval

 Now that we know the main pillars on which design proofing is built, let’s get to the most common issues.

 Mistake #1: Not having a clear artwork approval process

 One of the organizations’ biggest mistakes with the creative review is lacking a clear and defined process.
 Without a straightforward workflow, it can be challenging to ensure that all parties are on the same page, that deadlines are met, and that quality is maintained.
 Provided you want to avoid this mistake, you need to establish a transparent creative approval process that outlines the steps involved, the roles and responsibilities of each party, and the timeline for completion.
 This approach will help ensure that everyone knows their duties and that the process runs smoothly.

 Mistake #2: Not using the proper file format